 Unless you are buying a property that is for sale by owner, the seller has professional representation on their side.
 By negotiating directly with the seller’s agent you are putting yourself at a severe disadvantage since their agent is legally bound to share everything you tell them in order to get the best deal for their client.
 You wouldn’t go into a courtroom without a lawyer, so why risk the biggest purchase in your life in buying a home without representation.

-To determine an accurate price of a home our real estate professionals must compile and analyze data from recently sold homes in the same neighborhood.
-Currently there are no buyer based websites that provide complete home sales data in the Austin area.
+To determine an accurate price of home our real estate professionals must compile and analyze data from recently sold homes in the same neighborhood.
+Currently, there are no buyer based websites that provide complete home sales data in the Austin area.
 This may seem confusing as many people have heard of web sites like Zillow and Trulia who provide pricing; however, these prices are not accurate enough to responsibly place an offer on a home.
-Currently the only way to pull accurate data in Austin, Texas is through a Realtor that is part of the local multiple listing service.
+Currently, the only way to pull accurate data in Austin, Texas is through a Realtor® that is part of the local multiple listing service.

 When working with an experienced Buyer’s Agent their primary job is to keep you from making a mistake.
 That is why we have a team of professionals that are here to help from getting pre-qualified to the closing table.
 Some of these professionals consist of mortgage bankers, home inspectors, interior designers, contractors, escrow officers and many more so that all of your questions can be answered before you are at the closing table!

 If you are ready to obtain professional representation, then please fill out the form below.